llooker/hca_hrg/scripts/hrg_recruiting_funnel_data.md

   , evaluation_date
   , case when success_evaluate < 0.6 then 'Pass' else 'Failure' end as evaluation_decision
   # Note: there's no decision for interview b/c the 5% fallout here is a scheduling / process problem
-  , case when success_evaluate < 0.6 and success_interview < 0.95 then interview_date else NULL end as interview_date
+  , case when success_evaluate < 0.6 and success_interview < 0.85 then interview_date else NULL end as interview_date
+  , case when success_evaluate < 0.6 and success_interview < 0.85 then 'Pass' else 'Failure' end as interview_decision
-  , case when success_evaluate < 0.6 and success_interview < 0.95 then offer_date else NULL end as offer_date
+  , case when success_evaluate < 0.6 and success_interview < 0.85 then offer_date else NULL end as offer_date
-  , case when success_evaluate < 0.6 and success_interview < 0.95 and success_offer < 0.7 then 'Pass' else 'Failure' end as offer_decision
+  , case when success_evaluate < 0.6 and success_interview < 0.85 and success_offer < 0.7 then 'Pass' else 'Failure' end as offer_decision
-  , case when success_evaluate < 0.6 and success_interview < 0.95 and success_offer < 0.7 then acceptance_date else NULL end as acceptance_date
+  , case when success_evaluate < 0.6 and success_interview < 0.85 and success_offer < 0.7 then acceptance_date else NULL end as acceptance_date
-  , case when success_evaluate < 0.6 and success_interview < 0.95 and success_offer < 0.7 and success_accept < 0.8 then 'Pass' else 'Failure' end as acceptance_decision
+  , case when success_evaluate < 0.6 and success_interview < 0.85 and success_offer < 0.7 and success_accept < 0.8 then 'Pass' else 'Failure' end as acceptance_decision
 FROM `hca-data-sandbox.hrg_recruiting.synthetic_3_create_job_applications_pre`
 )
 , earliest_acceptance_cte as (